 - 53. The Director of DCI introduced conference room paper EC/51/SC/CRP.15/Rev.1, drawing attention to recent comments by the Advisory Committee on Administrative and Budgetary Questions (ACABQ) attached to this paper, as well as a revised draft decision that took account of these comments. - 54.
 Delegations expressed unanimous support for the need to maintain the unified budget structure which was already proving its usefulness in enhanced transparency and flexibility.
 In terms of general priorities, many delegations also expressed appreciation for the efforts to distinguish between "core" and "non-core" activities that had been undertaken under Action 1 initiated by the High Commissioner.
 Some nevertheless observed that there could still be a need to prioritize among "core" activities, and it was not yet clear how this would be done.
 Several delegations emphasized that programmes for the benefit of women and children must be included as "core" activities.
-On the subject of assistance to internally displaced persons, one delegation observed that this responsibility should be assumed by UNHCR wherever appropriate. - 55.
-Many delegations cautioned that the proposed introduction of trust funds must not be allowed to erode the unified budget structure.
+On the subject of assistance to internally displaced persons, one delegation observed that this responsibility should be assumed by UNHCR wherever appropriate.

+- 55. Many delegations cautioned that the proposed introduction of trust funds must not be allowed to erode the unified budget structure.
 It was essential that their use should follow strict criteria and remain within specific limits.
 While echoing this concern, some delegations pointed out that the proposals under discussion represented minor adjustments and were aimed at achieving greater flexibility. - 56.
+Some delegations expressed the fear that formulating the budget in one particular currency may lead to a false perception of variations in activities carried out in different areas of the world and encouraged UNHCR to consider the possibility of a multi-currency budget, or of other possible means to address this concern. - 57.
 In conclusion of this discussion, the Director of DCI provided information of a technical nature requested by some delegations.
 He reconfirmed that there could be no intention of departing from the unified budget structure.
-He also acknowledged that it would be necessary to establish clear operational guidelines and criteria to govern the use of the extra budgetary trust funds. - 57.
-The Committee then approved the draft decision, as revised (see Annex I B).
+He also acknowledged that it would be necessary to establish clear operational guidelines and criteria to govern the use of the extra budgetary trust funds. - 58.
+The Committee then approved the draft decision, as revised (see Annex I, B).